Coolpushun/anubiOS/README.md

   <p>
     We are currently developing two versions of anubiOS.
 However, at the official
-    <strong>Opening Event during the IT Festival in the Netherlands</strong>, we will unveil one truly unique, special edition version—a
+    <strong>anubiOS Opening Event during the IT Festival in the Netherlands</strong>, we will unveil one truly unique, special edition version—a
     <strong>limited release</strong> that embodies the full vision of this project.
   </p>